Forest904/PCP-Pattern-Pursuit/README.md

 - Generate a PCP instance (via seed or at random).
 Each tile has a top string and a bottom string; lengths can differ per tile but the overall top and bottom concatenations are balanced.
 - Drag tiles into the solution slots to build an ordered stack.
 You must use every tile exactly once; the tray keeps a reference copy so you can reorder freely.
 - Objective: the concatenation of all top strings in order must exactly equal the concatenation of all bottom strings in the same order.
 - Validate at any time; if matched, you win.
-If stuck, hit **Show solution** to auto-place the correct stack and end the round (or reveal unsolvable in Extreme).
+If stuck, hit **Show solution** to auto-place the correct stack and end the round.
 - Track elapsed time and move count per run; keep a local leaderboard/history.

 ## Difficulty & Presets
 Presets set defaults that the user can still tweak.
-Extreme is the only mode that may be unsolvable.

-- **Easy**: 4-6 tiles, alphabet size 2, string length 2-3, guaranteed solvable, short solution path.
+- **Easy**: 3 tiles, alphabet size 2, string length 2-3, guaranteed solvable, short solution path.
-- **Medium**: 5-7 tiles, alphabet size 2-3, string length 2-4, guaranteed solvable, moderate solution length.
+- **Medium**: 5 tiles, alphabet size 2-3, string length 2-4, guaranteed solvable, moderate solution length.
-- **Hard**: 7-9 tiles, alphabet size 3, string length 3-5, guaranteed solvable, longer/near-unique solution.
+- **Hard**: 7 tiles, alphabet size 3, string length 3-5, guaranteed solvable, longer/near-unique solution.
-- **Extreme**: 8-10 tiles, alphabet size 3-4, string length 3-6, may be unsolvable.
-User can declare "unsolvable" or keep searching; show-solution reveals if solvable.

 ## Configurable Settings
 - Number of tiles, alphabet size, min/max string length, and solution length limits.
 - Seed input (optional).
 If blank, a random seed is generated; the seed drives the generator for reproducible puzzles.
-- Mode toggles: allow repeated tiles, allow unsolvable instances (Extreme only), enforce unique solution.
+- Mode toggles: allow repeated tiles, enforce unique solution.
 - UI: enable live mismatch highlighting, auto-validate on each drop, and confirm-before-reset.

 ## Repeatability & Sharing